Kuroson/mtrn2500-vscode/README.md

 }
 ```

-An example:

-![example](/images/fancier-version.PNG)

 The first line ensures that code is run inside your integrated terminal (rather then some vscode terminal where you cant type anything to STDIN).
 I have also formatted it to be a bit colourful and descriptive.
 It also removes the compiled file as well.

+An example of it running:

+![example](/images/fancier-version.PNG)

 The simple version: